Community Policing Development (CPD) Microgrants Program

 These fact sheets provide quick reference information on various application topics.

-For more information about our microgrant projects, please see Lessons to Advance Community Policing: Final Report for 2014 Microgrant Sites.
+For more information about our microgrant projects, please see Lessons to Advance Community Policing: Final Report for 2015 Microgrant Sites and Lessons to Advance Community Policing: Final Report for 2014 Microgrant Sites.